awoie/vp-token-spec/README.md

 ### Self-Issued OpenID Provider with Verifiable Presentation in ID Token

 Below are the examples when W3C Verifiable Credentials are requested and returned inside ID Token as part of Self-Issued OP response.
-ID Token contains a `verifiable_presentations` claim with the Verifiable Presentations data.
-It can also contain `verifiable_credentials` element with the Verifiable Credentials data.
+ID Token contains a `verifiable_presentations` claim with the Verifiable Presentation data.
+It can also contain `verifiable_credentials` element with the Verifiable Credential data.

 #### Authentication request